 Provisions have been made for the taking of individual student pictures by a professional photographer each school year.
 Each student has the opportunity to purchase the picture package or any part of the package for a fee set by the photographer.
-Parent or student organizations are responsible for the financial transactions of this activity in most of the schools.
+Parent and/or student organizations are responsible for the financial transactions of this activity.